AriShaked/masofon-android/README.md

 open vscode on project path ...\super-pharm\masofon-android

--------------------how to run app on emulator-------------------
+           ----------------how to run app on emulator-------------------

 (it cant simulate file system at the current so it wont get soti file but you can debug othr stuff kike visual stuff with it)

-open android studio on ...\super-pharm\masofon-android :
+        open android studio on:
+              ...\super-pharm\masofon-android :

-	click AVD manager
+click AVD manager.

-	if device exists press play
+ if device exists press play, if not create emulator device

-run on vscode trminal  on this path:   ../super-pharm/masofon-android ,
+run on vscode trminal  on this path:

+        ../super-pharm/masofon-android ,

   then run this commands:

           cordova build

            cordova run android

-if you are doing changes in code to see changes on emulator:
+if you are doing changes in code , to see changes on emulator go to:

-go to
          ....\super-pharm\masofon-android\platforms\android\app\build\outputs\apk\debug

 and delete : app-debug.apk

 then do again

        cordova build

        cordova run android

 to see app on browser :